skip to main content NIST Center for Neutron Research NIST Center for Neutron Research National Institute of Standards and Technology

 Neutron activation and scattering calculator

-This calculator uses neutron cross sections to compute activation on the sample given the mass in the sample and the time in the beam, or to perform scattering calculations for the neutrons which are not absorbed by the sample.
+This calculator uses neutron cross sections to compute activation of the sample given the mass in the sample and the time in the beam, and to perform absorption and scattering calculations for samples on slow neutron beamlines (energy below 325 meV, wavelength above 0.05 nm).

 1. Enter the sample formula in the material panel.